annalieb/CS315-data-privacy-reddit/README.txt

 ####### README file for Anna Lieb's CS 315 final project #######
-Files available at (restricted access): https://cs.wellesley.edu/~al117/cs315-assignments/finalproject/
+All files listed here, in addition to full Reddit data sets, are available at (restricted access): https://cs.wellesley.edu/~al117/cs315-assignments/finalproject/

 ######### PM5 - Created on May 16, 2021  ##########